PedroDrago/DogsAPI/README.md

 ### My First Golang REST API (🚧WIP🚧)

-The idea is to build an API for a service that handles dog accommodation/lodging reservations, as that is my current area of work.
+The idea is to build an API for a service that handles dog accommodation/lodging reservations, as that is my family current area of work.

 #### Goal (for now)
 The final goal is to have an API with: